Quipu: Purpose

-Numeral system
+Numeric usage

 While Spanish colonial chroniclers, such as Inca Garcilaso de la Vega, hinted at the numerical system of quipus, it is Leslie Leland Locke who is often credited with first demonstrating that many quipus encode numbers using a base-10 positional notation.
 Starting in the late 1960's and building on Locke's foundational work, Marcia Ascher and Robert Ascher analyzed several hundred quipus, revealing that most of the information recorded by quipu knots is numerical and can be systematically interpreted.

 Most quipus use three main types of knots: simple overhand knots; "long knots", consisting of an overhand knot with one or more additional turns; and figure-eight knots.
-The Aschers’ also identified a fourth, and less common, type of knot—a figure-eight knot with an extra twist—which they refer to as an "EE" knot.
+The Aschers also identified a fourth, and less common, type of knot—a figure-eight knot with an extra twist—which they refer to as an "EE" knot.
 On a given quipu cord, knots are grouped into clusters.
 Each cluster is tied at specific registers, or lengths, along the cord.
 These knot clusters represent digits in a base-10 number system.
 The units, or "ones" position is commonly tied at the bottom of a cord, followed by a space above it, then the "tens" position, then another space, then hundreds position, and so on.
 In other words: